/ Reading Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a permanent disability, you may be eligible for further compensation under Pennsylvania law.
-These payments are designed to account for the ongoing effects of your injury on your future employment potential.
+If your on-the-job injury leads to a long-term impairment, you may be eligible for further compensation under Pennsylvania law.
+These entitlements are meant to compensate for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: